nodejs/modules/GOVERNANCE.md

 ## Pull Requests

-This section details expectations for working group members involved in any pull requests that relate to the group's [scope][modules-wg-purpose] and [implementation work][modules-wg-plan].
+This section details expectations for team members involved in any pull requests that relate to the group's [scope][modules-team-purpose] and [implementation work][modules-team-plan].

-The following expectations apply to all team members involved in a related pull requests in the [Node.js core repository][nodejs-core] or any of the Modules working group's repositories, including [this Repository][nodejs-modules] and the [nodejs/ecmascript-modules][nodejs-ecmascript-modules] fork.
+The following expectations apply to all team members involved in a related pull requests in the [Node.js core repository][nodejs-core] or any of the Modules team's repositories, including [this Repository][nodejs-modules] and the [nodejs/ecmascript-modules][nodejs-ecmascript-modules] fork.

 These expectations are intended to ensure that all concurrent efforts align